-I am sharing the topmost Practical Essentials For Busy Homeschool Moms.
+I am sharing my favorite Practical Essentials For Busy Homeschool Moms.
 These are functional and purposeful things that will help your life as a homeschool mom.

 True to my style, I keep things simple.
-Especially as a homeschool mom to 7 children 12 and under.
+Especially as a homeschool mom to 7 young children.

 I work best with efficiency and sufficiency.
 No more, no less.